phoneticslab/nosey/README.md

 If you use this in your research please cite the following paper, which also contains more information on the set-up, validation, and customization of the system:

 * Dewhurst, Maya, Jack Collins, Justin J. H. Lo, Roy Alderton & Sam Kirkham.
 2025.
-Nosey: Open-source hardware for acoustic nasalance. *Proceedings of Interspeech 2025*. ((pre-print link coming soon))
+Nosey: Open-source hardware for acoustic nasalance. *Proceedings of Interspeech 2025*. https://doi.org/10.48550/arXiv.2505.23339

+The version described in the paper is `v1.0.0`.
+This and any future versioned releases are archived via Zenodo: https://doi.org/10.5281/zenodo.15543852

 ## 3D Files